Lighting Incentive Program

 - Only payments made to outside vendors for equipment, supplies and labor will be counted as eligible costs.
 Labor costs for work performed by the customer or the staff of the customer are not eligible for a rebate.

 - Only indoor lighting projects are eligible for a rebate.

 - Lighting retrofits must be hardwired projects except for approved LED, cold cathode, or GU-24 base lamps.
 When approved, a rebate awarded for the replacement of lamps will be based only on a one-to-one replacement of existing lamps.
 Any wattage reduction from the reduction in the number of lamps (such as the removal of track heads), does not factor into rebate award calculations.

-Funds for the Lighting Incentive program are limited and available on a first come – first serve basis.
+Funds for the Lighting Incentive Program are limited and available on a first-come, first-served basis.